PrzemekL7/PrzemekL7/README.md

 ### Hello World

 I am a frontend software developer from Kraków, Poland.
-Working on multiple frontend projects using React
+Working on multiple frontend projects using mostly React library.
+Eager to learn more and more

 ### Connect with me: